 And I realised I was smiling as I went through my emails, and I was singing aloud.

 Music is a powerful force we often don’t think about – or at least not too deeply.
 It’s always there, often in the background.
 But music can improve our mood, help us focus, get motivated and even ease our pain.

 So let’s take a closer look at the power of music.
-And of course, this is a blatant opportunity to listen to great music and watch videos – all in the interests of research of course 😉.
+And, of course, this is a blatant opportunity to listen to great music and watch videos – all in the interests of research 😉.